 Beauty and Bodywork Insurance offers insurance policies for $96 per year for several different beauty professions—like hair stylists, estheticians, massage therapists, acupuncturists, nail technicians, energy workers, and more.
 Unplanned accidents happen, and when they do, you’ll be glad you’re insured.
 Get the coverage you need with a BBI policy to have a financial safety net in place.
 For questions regarding professional and general liability policies, contact our licensed insurance agents today or fill out an online application in 10 minutes or less.

-To learn more from our beauty professionals and what they have to share with us about what they learned during the pandemic, take a look at this blog here.
+Learn more from our beauty professionals and what they have to share with us about what they learned during the pandemic.